GenericMappingTools/pygmt/doc/install.rst

     conda config --prepend channels conda-forge

-Now we can create a new conda environment with Python and all our dependencies installed (we'll call it ``pygmt`` but feel free to change it to whatever you want):
+Now we can create a new virtual environment with Python and all our dependencies installed (we'll call it ``pygmt`` but feel free to change it to whatever you want):